 This work examines these issues by interviewing leading researchers in the area of co-production and asks:

-- How are the boundaries, in practice, between justification and application in different forms of practice negotiated and understood and what implications does this have for its value?
+• How are the boundaries between justification for knowledge and application of knowledge in different forms of practice negotiated and understood?

-- How does the context within which knowledge is produced relate to the content and potential consequence for action, particularly when it comes to recognition of different knowledges?
+• How do the contexts within which knowledge is produced relate to its content, particularly when it comes to recognition of different knowledges?

 There is a strong comparative learning element to this work via the NICKEL – the Network for International Comparative Knowledge Exchange and Learning.
 This is an international enquiry through workshops and collaborative writing to develop comparative understanding of boundary agents in sustainable urban development.

 For more information please contact Professor Tim May.
 Contacts below.